-In order to deliver the second pillar, the Centre will work in partnership with Interburns, and a network of overseas partners across Nepal, Occupied Palestinian Territories (OPT), and Ethiopia –Sagun, Medical Aid for Palestinians (MAP) and AMREF (formerly the African Medical and research Foundation)– to conduct research into whether a programme of burn care and prevention can have an impact on community level practices.
+In delivering the second pillar of our work, the Centre will work in partnership with Interburns, and a network of overseas partners across Nepal, Occupied Palestinian Territories (OPT), and Ethiopia –Sagun, Medical Aid for Palestinians (MAP) and AMREF (formerly the African Medical and research Foundation)– to conduct research into a programme of burn care and prevention on community-level practices.

-Prevention is key to reducing the burden of burns in low and middle income countries (LMICs).
+Prevention is key to reducing the burden of burns in low and middle-income countries (LMICs).
 To this end, primary prevention efforts have to take place at the community level and in the lower level primary health care facilities like health centres, health posts, dispensaries or clinics.
-These efforts should be based on local understanding of the burden and cause of burns, and led primarily by the community itself, however there is limited evidence of effective approaches in community led prevention efforts for injuries and burns, in particular in LMICs.
-There is a need to explore and define what works, and consider feasibility for scale up.
+These efforts should be based on a local understanding of the burden and cause of burns and led primarily by the community itself, however, there is limited evidence of effective approaches in community-led prevention efforts for injuries and burns, in particular in LMICs.
+There is a need to explore and define what works and consider feasibility for scale-up.

-Pillar two will assess and evaluate the burden of burns in selected communities, and will draw on this information to develop a community led prevention program.
-It also aims to improve basic burn care at two levels in defined communities; by training primary health care providers (PHCP) and by training these primary health care workers to facilitate first aid training in their communities.
+This research project has assessed and evaluated the burden of burns in selected communities in all three countries.
+Using the survey results on the local cause and incidence of burn injuries, and led by ideas and initiatives form the local communities, Sagun, MAP and AMREF developed burn prevention programmes in Nepal, OPT, and Ethiopia.
+In addition, more formal training is provided to improve basic burn care at two levels in defined communities; by training primary health care providers (PHCP) and by training these primary health care workers to facilitate prevention and first aid training in their communities.

-Findings from the study will then be used to develop policy and framework recommendations at the national level.
+Findings from these programmes will be used to develop policy and framework recommendations that can be used in other LMICs.

-Based on the evidence base from Streams 2.1 and 2.2, the CGBIPR working with in-country partners will develop a model for country–specific national burn care and prevention strategies.
+The key aim – to work with in-country partners to develop a model for country–specific national burn care and prevention strategies.